DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 It is an operator, `~~`, that calls `.ACCEPTS` on the right hand argument and aliases `$_` to its left hand argument.
 Every object implements `.ACCEPTS` in some way, shape, or form; and its sole purpose is to do exactly what it should do.

 Sound vague?
 It is.
-Smartmatch is used in two important ways in Perl6: to power the `given... when` construct, and to match type signatures.
+Smartmatch is used in two important ways in Raku: to power the `given... when` construct, and to match type signatures.

 ### Given...
 When

-This is Perl6's form of a case statement, but calling it a case statement wouldn't do it justice.
+This is Raku's form of a case statement, but calling it a case statement wouldn't do it justice.
 Here's an example of how it can be used:

 ```perl
 given $str {